brentorama/Shreddit/README.md

-# Shreddit
+# LowScore

-Shreddit is a Python command line program which will take a user's post history on the website [Reddit](http://reddit.com), and will systematically go through the user's history deleting one post/submission at a time until only those whitelisted remain.
+LowScore is a Python command line program which will take a user's post history on the website [Reddit](http://reddit.com), and will systematically go through the user's history deleting one post/submission at a time until only those whitelisted remain.
 It allows you to maintain your normal reddit account while having your history scrubbed after a certain amount of time.

 When it became known that post edits were *not* saved but post deletions *were* saved, code was added to edit your post prior to deletion.
-In fact you can actually turn off deletion all together and just have lorem ipsum (or a message about Shreddit) but this will increase how long it takes the script to run as it will be going over all of your messages every run.
+In fact you can actually turn off deletion all together and just have lorem ipsum (or a message about LowScore) but this will increase how long it takes the script to run as it will be going over all of your messages every run.

 ## Important New Changes (as of Dec 2016)

-Due to deprecation of the PRAW 3.x library, Shreddit is using PRAW 4.
+Due to deprecation of the PRAW 3.x library, LowScore is using PRAW 4.
 This requires that OAuth be used to authenticate.
 Thankfully, however, it is much easier than in previous versions.
 If you are upgrading, [please review the usage section to ensure that you have set up credentials correctly.](#configuring-credentials)

 ## Pip Installation

-`pip install -U shreddit` will install the package and its dependencies, and it will add a `shreddit` command line utility to your PATH.
+`pip install -U lowScore` will install the package and its dependencies, and it will add a `lowScore` command line utility to your PATH.
 This is typically either run in a virtualenv or using administrative privileges for global installation.

 ## Manual Installation

-1. Clone the `shreddit` repository to a directory.
+1. Clone the `lowScore` repository to a directory.
 2. From the directory, run `pip install -r requirements.txt`
-3. Run `python setup.py install` to install the package and the `shreddit` command line utility.
+3. Run `python setup.py install` to install the package and the `lowScore` command line utility.
 This is typically either run in a virtualenv or using administrative privileges for global installation.

 ## Usage

-After installing the `shreddit` command line utility, the first step is setting up the tool's configuration files.
+After installing the `lowScore` command line utility, the first step is setting up the tool's configuration files.
-Simply typing `shreddit -g` will generate configs.
-After configuring credentials, running the tool with the `shreddit` command will begin the tool's operation.
+Simply typing `lowScore -g` will generate configs.
+After configuring credentials, running the tool with the `lowScore` command will begin the tool's operation.

 ### Configuring Credentials

-Running `shreddit -g` will generate a blank praw.ini file that looks like this:
+Running `lowScore -g` will generate a blank praw.ini file that looks like this:

 ```
 # Credentials go here.
-Fill out default, or provide one or more names and call shreddit with the -u option to specify
+Fill out default, or provide one or more names and call lowScore with the -u option to specify
 # which set to use.
 [default]
 client_id=